-Lloyd scores 2 and the US downs Chile 3-0 at the World Cup
+Lloyd, a World Cup starter again, scores 2 as US beats Chile

-PARIS (AP) — Carli Lloyd scored a pair of goals for the United States in a somewhat subdued 3-0 victory over Chile that advanced the defending Women’s World Cup champions to the round of 16.

-The Americans were criticized after their record-breaking 13-0 rout of Thailand when players celebrated goals even after the victory was well in hand.
-They were noticeably more muted in this one, and all three goals were in the first half.
+Lloyd was the hero of the World Cup in Canada four years ago when she scored three goals in the final against Japan that gave the Americans their third World Cup title.
+But she was on the bench when the U.S. opened the tournament, even though she scored later as a substitute in the 13-0 victory over Thailand.

+“I know that my ability is there, I know this is my best version of me.
+I’ve just got to go out there and prove it,” she said.
+“Whether that’s coming off the bench and making an impact, whether that’s starting and getting the opportunity, which I’m grateful for, I’m just trying to make the most of it.
+I want to win.”

-Lloyd earned the start after coming off the bench in the opener, and in the 11th minute became the first player to score in six straight World Cup matches.
+Lloyd became the first player to score in six straight World Cup matches with her goal in the 11th minute.

-She added another on a header off a corner in the 35th minute for her 10th career World Cup goal, which moved her into third on the all-time U.S. list behind Abby Wambach (14) and Michelle Akers (12).
+She added another on a header off a corner in the 35th for her 10th career World Cup goal, which moved her into third on the all-time U.S. list behind Abby Wambach (14) and Michelle Akers (12).
+She became the oldest player to have a multi-goal game in the tournament.

-Four years ago at the World Cup in Canada, Lloyd scored three goals in the opening 16 minutes of the finale to lead the United States to a 5-2 victory over Japan for the team’s third overall title.

-She nearly got another hat trick — which would have made her the first player with two World Cups — but her penalty kick in the 81st minute went wide left.
+She nearly got another hat trick — which would have made her the first player with two in the World Cup — but her penalty kick in the 81st minute went wide left.

 “It’s haunting me right now,” Lloyd said.
 “Wasn’t good enough.”